Bettinger, Blaine T., and Debbie Parker Wayne. Genetic Genealogy in Practice. Arlington, VA: National Genealogical Society, 2016.

 Merriman, Brenda Dougall.
 Genealogical Standards of Evidence : A Guide for Family Historians.
 Toronto: Dundurn Press, 2010.

 Mills, Elizabeth Shown.
 Evidence Explained: Citing History Sources from Artifacts to Cyberspace.
-Third edition.
+3rd edition, revised.
 Baltimore, Maryland: Genealogical Publishing Company, 2017.
 Especially note “Fundamentals of Citation,” Chapter 2.